liferay/liferay-docs/developer/customization/articles/customizing-widgets/02-implementing-widget-templates.markdown

 [TOC levels=1-4]

 [Widget Templates](/docs/7-2/user/-/knowledge_base/u/styling-widgets-with-widget-templates)
 are ways to customize how a widget looks.
-You can create templates for an widget's display and then choose which template is active.
+You can create templates for a widget's display and then choose which template is active.

 ![Figure 1: By using a custom display template, your portlet's display can be customized.](../../images/widget-template-dropdown.png)